 Unfortunately, greyhounds make terrible guard dogs.
 They have so much love to give and aren’t territorial at all, which is excellent, but unfortunately, they’ll also love any intruders that enter your home.

-The fact that they’re quiet dogs is also incredibly unhelpful for this reason.
-You won’t know that there’s a problem until it’s already too late.
+The fact that they’re quiet dogs is also incredibly unhelpful.
+You won’t know there’s a problem until it’s too late.

 Unfortunately, these traits are obviously not what you are looking for in a guard dog.